Jing Liang, MD, PhD

 MD.
 Medicine.
 School of Medicine, Beijing University, China.

-Dr. Liang is an Adjunct Professor in the Titus Family Department of Clinical Pharmacy.
+Dr. Liang is a Research Professor of Clinical Pharmacy in the Titus Family Department of Clinical Pharmacy.
 Dr. Liang has over 25 years of experience in drug development from exploring compound(s), preclinical trials to clinical trials.
 The contributions and the drug developments include 1) Ginseng Saponin (preclinical and clinical trials); 2) OPC21268, an anti-hypertensive drug developed by Otsuka Pharmaceutical, Japan; 3) Fasudil Hydrochloride (INN), a medication of subarachnoid hemorrhage (preclinical trials including safety/toxicity, and clinical trials); 4) Dihydromyricitin, as a medication for alcohol use disorders; and 5) DHM, as a therapeutic for Alzheimer’s disease/Dementia.

 Dr. Liang has led her team and identified a flavonoid compound dihydromyricetin (DHM), purified from herbal medication—Hovenia as a candidate for medication for Alzheimer’s disease.
 Dr. Liang's team found that DHM has a high efficacy on Alzheimer's disease compared with FDA approved medications, such as Memantine.
 DHM can restore functional GABAergic synapses as well as improve recognition and memory/learning abilities.
 Notably, based on WHO 2016 report, the worldwide prevalence of AD was estimated to be 26.6 million in 2006, and an estimated 107 million individuals worldwide are expected to have AD by 2050.
 Therefore, this development provides hope for people who are suffering from cognition/memory loss and Alzheimer’s disease or other dementia.
 Dr. Liang's team identified the Gephyrin-GABAAR pathway as a new mechanism/molecular target for treatment of central nervous system disorders including Alzheimer’s disease, dementia, and Parkinson's disease.